oklai/koala/README.md

 [http://koala-app.com](http://koala-app.com)

-Koala is a developer tool for less, sass and coffeescript compilation, to help web developers to use less,sass and coffeescript development more efficient.
+Koala is a GUI application for less, sass and coffeescript compilation, to help web developers to use less,sass and coffeescript development more efficient.

 [项目中文主页](http://koala-app.com/index-zh.html)